RockefellerArchiveCenter/rockarch.org/about-us/covid-19-prevention-policy-for-researchers-and-visitors.md

 - Certify that they have not tested positive for COVID-19 in the past 10 days; and
 - Certify that they have not experienced any symptoms of COVID-19 in the past 10 days.

-In addition, researchers who have traveled outside of the United States within five (5) days of their scheduled visit, must additionally provide a negative COVID-19 test approved by the CDC or the NYS Department of Health.

 ## Procedures for Researchers